 To understand how this distributed coordination works a bit more, in a single 6-node datacenter cluster with 3 storage replicas, an incoming request will go to all 3 replicas that own the requested row.
 In this case, the nodes labeled 1, 3, and 4 are storages nodes that own the data for the request.
 In the example below, the consistency level is LOCAL_QUORUM which means that Stargate will read or write data to 2 of the 3 storage replicas in order to satisfy the client request and ack the success.

 Below is an example of the REST API for CRUD operations that serves the data stored in Cassandra tables over HTTP.
-You can try this example by downloading Postman and importing the Stargate REST API collection in the documentation.
+You can try this example by downloading Postman and importing the Stargate REST API collection.

 Step 1: Pull down the docker image (https://hub.docker.com/u/stargateio)